 Reading the news, you may be tempted to think that the next decade will bring nothing but doom and gloom.
 Think again, because there is a bright future ahead, at least for the audio industry.

-Good news: the U.S. Bureau of Labor Statistics predicts an 8% increase in employment for audio engineers through 2026.
-(The number jumps to 13% for those who also have training in visual equipment.)
-And there will be opportunities in almost every sector of the economy: education, health care, business, entertainment, and more.
+Good news: the U.S. Bureau of Labor Statistics predicts an 8% increase in employment for audio engineers through 2028.
+(The number jumps to 12% for those who also have training in visual equipment.)
+And there will be opportunities in almost every sector of the economy in the near future: education, health care, business, entertainment, and more.
 The jobs may involve maintaining or upgrading older systems, or installing and operating new technology.
 Either way, it seems safe to expect a lot of opportunities for audio technicians.
 Keep reading and you’ll see why.

 So many innovations are coming to the audio industry that it’s hard to know where to start.
 Many of the coolest will be in consumer electronics, such as focused audio, a technology that “steers” audio into your ears, even when you’re moving around — meaning no more headphones or earbuds!
 Also new technologies are creating a revolution in the design of consumer audio products — check out these gorgeous wi-fi speakers — and with the advent of 3D printing, it’s only going to get cooler.
 We’ll also see a lot of technology providing immersive audio experiences whether you’re at a concert, or gaming, or on the sofa listening to music.
 In other words, VR will be immersive for sight and sound.